ROCm/hipSPARSELt/docs/conceptual/api-about.md

 ## HIP device management

-Before a HIP kernel invocation, you need to call `hipSetDevice` to set a device, e.g., device 1.
+Before a HIP kernel invocation, you need to call `hipSetDevice` to set a device (e.g., device 1).
 If you don't explicitly call this device, the system sets it as device 0 by default.
 Unless you explicitly call `hipSetDevice` to set to another device, HIP kernels are always launched on device 0.